areitan/Weather_Dashboard/README.md

 ## How To Contribute

 Suggestions are always welcome.
 I'm sure this is not the most elegant way to write this code, and there could be improvement.
+I am unable to finish working on this project before the due date.
+IT is a work in progress.

 ## Credits
 - [Bootstrap: Introduction](https://getbootstrap.com/docs/5.1/getting-started/introduction/)